Battle of Mosul (2004): Battle

 By November 8, 2004, insurgents were conducting coordinated attacks and ambushes in an attempt to take over the city.
 That same day, units from the 1st Battalion, 24th Infantry Regiment, known as "Deuce Four", fought against the insurgents in the vicinity of the Yarmuk traffic circle, in the heart of western Mosul.
 The battle lasted throughout the day and the insurgents proved to be both determined and coordinated.
 The 3rd Battalion, 21st Infantry Regiment, known as "Gimlets" to the north was hammered with mortars while insurgents attacked from the west, east, and south with small arms fire, RPGs, and machine gun fire.
 As a testament to the intensity of combat that day, a 30-man Platoon (2nd PLT) from Bravo Co.
 1st Battalion, 24th Infantry Regiment sustained 9 casualties and 2 out of their 4 Stryker vehicles were rendered useless as RPGs and machine gun fire had taken out their weapon systems.
-Kiowa Warrior attack helicopters had also taken out several technical vehicles that day.
+Kiowa Warrior helicopter gunships had also taken out several technical vehicles that day.

 On November 9, 2004, an Army Major and an Air Force Master Sergeant died as a result of an RPG attack and mortar attack on Forward Operating Base Courage in Mosul.
 On November 10, 2004, hundreds of insurgents flooded the streets of the city.
 They started attacking Iraqi security forces and by the next day had taken the initiative.
 On November 11, the insurgents had captured one police station and destroyed two more.
 They broke into the stations' armories and distributed the weapons and flak jackets they could find.
 The Iraqi police force was overrun in a matter of hours, scattering and deserting from the street fighting.
 Security in the city almost completely broke down.
 Once again, the soldiers from Deuce Four on the west side of the city and the Gimlets on the east side of the city took the fight to the enemy.
 Notably, this time Bravo Co., Deuce-Four was set up to the west of the Yarmuk traffic circle as Alpha Co. and other elements from Deuce Four to the east, pushed west.
 The hammer against the anvil plan worked and once again the units were involved in intense urban combat.
 Jets flew overhead dropping JDAM bombs while the infantrymen below fought house to house and held their ground against insurgent assaults and mortar attacks.
-Spec.
-Thomas K. Doerflinger from Bravo Co.
+SPC Thomas K. Doerflinger from Bravo Co.
 1-24th was among the casualties that day when he was shot in the head and killed by a sniper as he provided covering fire for his fellow soldiers.
 He was awarded the Bronze Star posthumously.